Fitness Volt

 2. Cable Pull-Through

-The cable pull-through is a popular exercise with powerlifters who use it as an accessory movement to increase their squat and deadlift performance.
+The cable pull-through can help improve your squat and deadlift performance.
 Working your entire posterior chain, this is a very back-friendly leg exercise that’s also ideal for general exercisers.
-Most people tend to feel this exercise most in their glutes, which is why it’s also a favorite among booty-girls (and boys!) looking to develop a shapely jiggly butt.
+Most people tend to feel this exercise most in their glutes, which is why it’s also a favorite of many lifters to develop a shapely, jiggly butt.

 Learn how to do this exercise here.